hyperledger/indy-hipe/text/message-types/README.md

 # Tutorial
 [tutorial]: #tutorial

 A "Message Type" is a required attribute of all communications sent between parties.
-The message type informs a receiving agent about the contents of the message and how to interpret those contents as well as what content should be expected as part of a given message.
+The message type instructs the receiving agent how to interpret the content and what content to expect as part of a given message.

 We propose that message types are a URN with the following structure: